omoze3/PKI-Portfolio-OmozeIdehenre-/labs/week-06/submissions/02-broken-chain/00-lab-02-broken-chain.md

 What you found:

 The leaf certificate was valid and not expired.
-The Issuer field identified Let's Encrypt R13 as the intermediate CA. The Authority Information Access extension provided a CA Issuers URI, confirming where the missing intermediate certificate could be retrieved.
+The Issuer field identified Let's Encrypt R13 as the intermediate CA. The Authority Information Access extension provided a CA Issuer's URI, confirming where the missing intermediate certificate could be retrieved.

 Step 3 — Validate the Chain
 Command used: